SEKOIA-IO/documentation/_shared_content/automate/library/onyphe.md

 ### Get IP Inetnum

-Get inetnum information on IP with Onyphe: "IP (v4 and v6) networks description as given by RIRs (Regional Internet Registries), except for the United States which does not disclose that information publicly."
+Get Inetnum information on IP with Onyphe: "IP (v4 and v6) networks description as given by RIRs (Regional Internet Registries), except for the United States which does not disclose that information publicly."

 #### Arguments